Simon Business School: MS in Health Care Management in New York City

 The MS in Health Care Management curriculum is designed for working professionals who want to develop the skills to better evaluate their organizations, optimize care delivery, and prepare for the next round of fundamental industry change.

-The program consists of six core courses from the Simon MBA curriculum and six health care courses covering key topics such as industry structure and reform, financing, insurance, operations, information technology, and investments.
-At the end of the program, a Medical Entrepreneurship Business Plan Project lets study teams apply their knowledge to a real-world situation selected by team members with faculty guidance.
-Typical projects include developing business plans for new or existing services, and identifying opportunities to improve clinical quality and efficiency.

-The residency weeks—Orientation and FACt Workshop, and Special Topics in Finance, both held in Rochester, NY—offer students the opportunity to immerse themselves even more deeply into the subject matter.
-During residency weeks, students work closely with Simon professors, meet guest lecturers, and network with each other and Simon alumni to round out their graduate education.

-Simon's Master of Science degree in New York City is a 13-month program that begins in July.

-Simon Business School's NYC home is located at 185 W. Broadway in the Tribeca area of lower Manhattan.
-Simon's facility at New York Law School provides direct access to Wall Street, the city's civic center, and tech corridor.
-This is the only co-located law school and business school under one roof in New York City.
+Simon Business School's NYC home is located in the Tribeca area of lower Manhattan.

 PhD program

-Introduced in 1965, Simon Business School offers an extensive PhD program with a variety of concentrations.
+Introduced in 1965, Simon Business School offers a PhD programs with a variety of concentrations.

 The most common majors are Accounting, Finance, Marketing, Computer Information Systems, and Operations Management.
 Regardless of the major, all students' first-year studies include a core program designed to build a firm foundation of mathematics, statistics, and economics.
 While the majority of the courses are taken in common by all the incoming students, there is some specialization.
-This specialization gets more intense in the second year when the students concentrate on their major and minor fields of study.
+This specialization gets more specific in the second year when the students concentrate on their major and minor fields of study.

-A majority of Simon's PhD graduates attain academic positions in top business schools, with 20 percent getting their first job in a top-10 ranked business school.